Home GastronomyMy favorite Italian restaurants in Paris

 Chez Claudia

 Today I’m taking you for an Italian lunch in the 15th arrondissement of Paris to Chez Claudia, a friendly Italian canteen.
-After getting a makeover (it formerly occupied the space of the famous “Père Claude”), the place welcomes us in a warm and modern setting that will transport us to the Amalfi Coast.
-You can enjoy the indoor canteen as well as the terrace in summer and winter.
+After getting a makeover (formerly the location of the famous “Père Claude”), the address welcomes us into a warm and modern setting that will transport us to the Amalfi coast.
+You can enjoy the indoor canteen as well as the terrace in summer and winter alike.

 Tested in 2023